knpuniversity/symfony2-rest/knpu/episode1/response-asserter.md

 And it *is* still just using `json_decode` internally.
 It's just an easier way to look into the JSON response.

-Let's double-check that it all works:
+Since we're responsible coders, let's assert that it all works:

 ```bash
 phpunit -c app src/AppBundle/Tests/Controller/Api/ProgrammerControllerTest.php